 You can use it on your body and face, isn’t that convenient!
 Many people opt for Cetaphil for not only tattoo aftercare.
-This particular soap formula also saves your skin from clogged pores.
-Meaning it’s best to use to prevent acne breakouts too.
+This particular soap formula also saves your skin from clogged pores and is a good soap to prevent acne breakouts too.

 You’d expect an antibacterial soap like this to have a neutral or no scent.
 But, unfortunately, that’s not what the real picture looks like.
 On the contrary, the smell is quite unpleasant.